ThomasCarstens/jekyll/_posts/2018-06-16-Is-this-a-Les-Paul-or-is-it-a-Strat.md

 First, let's look at the confusion matrix.
 This illustrates the accuracy of the model for the individual classes (the diagonal is the correct prediction for all classes).
-In total there were 102 Strats and 94 Les Paul images in the validation dataset (the split was 80/20 of the total images).
+In total there were 102 Strat and 94 Les Paul images in the validation dataset (the split was 80/20 of the total images).

 {%